vmayoral/basic_reinforcement_learning/tutorial2/README.md

 Basic Reinforcement Learning Tutorial 2: SARSA
 ===================================================

 This tutorial builds upon the [Tutorial 1](../tutorial1/README.md) and covers the basics of SARSA using the cliff example.
+The cliff is a 2D world where a player (blue) has to reach the goal (green) by walking through the world while avoid to fall into the cliff (red).

 ## Table of Contents
 - [Background](#background)